Relating Wigner's Friend Scenarios to Nonclassical Causal Compatibility, Monogamy Relations, and Fine Tuning: LF inequalities are monogamy relations

 \section{LF inequalities are monogamy relations}

 A \emph{statistical marginal problem}~\cite{vorobev_consistent_1962} concerns a set $\bm{P}$ of probability distributions over overlapping sets of variables.
-It studies whether there is a joint probability distribution $P$ over the union of these sets that has the probabilities in $\bm{P}$ as its marginals, possibly under certain \emph{statistical} constraints.
+It studies whether there is a single joint probability distribution $P$ over the union of these sets that has the probabilities in $\bm{P}$ as its marginals, possibly under certain \emph{statistical} constraints.
 As we will see shortly, the original formulation~\cite{bongStrong2020} of the LF no-go theorem can be cast as a statistical marginal problem, in particular, one that yields monogamy relations.

 \emph{Monogamy relations} are consequences of a special type of statistical marginal problem.
 In such problems, the joint distribution is the correlation among multiple parties in a given scenario, and the marginal probability distributions are the correlations shared between different subsets of parties.
 The monogamy relations are constraints one can derive on these marginal correlations under certain statistical conditions.
-They give a tradeoff relation between these marginals, where the correlation between one subset of the parties, say Alice and Bob, is in some way bounded by the correlation between another subset of the parties, say Alice and Charlie.
+They describe tradeoff relations between these marginals, wherein the correlation between one subset of the parties, say Alice and Bob, is in some way bounded by the correlation between another subset of the parties, say Alice and Charlie.

 For example, in a tripartite Bell experiment, with the implicit assumption of \AOE~\cite{wisemanCausarum2017}, there is a joint distribution over all setting and outcome variables.
-Then, one can ask how strong the correlation between Alice and Bob can be, given certain degrees of correlation between Alice and Charlie, under the operational no-signaling condition.
-Here, the operational no-signaling condition is a statistical condition demanding that any of the marginal correlations between two parties must be independent of the measurement setting of the third party.
-The consequences of such a statistical marginal problem can be expressed as inequalities on the marginal correlation between Alice and Bob and between Alice and Charlie; such inequalities are monogamy relations for the tripartite Bell scenario.
+Then, one can ask how strong the correlation between Alice and Bob can be, given certain degrees of correlation between Alice and Charlie, under the no-signaling condition.
+Here, the no-signaling condition is a statistical condition demanding that any of the marginal correlations between two parties be independent of the measurement setting of the third party.
+The consequences of such a statistical marginal problem can be expressed as inequalities on the marginal correlation between Alice and Bob together with that between Alice and Charlie; such inequalities are monogamy relations for the tripartite Bell scenario.